 Competitions which are part of the British Gymnastics National Development Plan (NDP) require Silver Competitive Gymnast Membership.
 View the NDP Competition Structure.

 For competitions outside of the British Gymnastics NDP, structure please refer to the individual competition rules to determine the required level of membership.

 If you need to upgrade your membership from Gymnast to Competitive Gymnast at any point in the year, it’s simple to amend.
 You can do this through your Membership account.
-Simply login via our Members Area button at the top of our website, and you’ll be able to change the details yourself.
-Until then, please contact our customer service team on 0345 129 7129 or via live chat on British Gymnastics’ website.
+Simply login to GymNet and you will be able to change the details yourself.
+If you encounter any problems please contact the customer service team on 0345 129 7129

 Still have questions?

 Below are some questions and answers about membership and our new online membership join and renew process which you may find helpful:

 No, you should only apply for Scottish Gymnastics membership once a Scottish Gymnastics registered club has confirmed you have a place in a class.
 At this point they will ask you to visit the Scottish Gymnastics membership site to complete the process and sign up to their club.
 Once you have created your membership we will provide confirmation back to the club so you should be okay to attend classes as soon as your membership is complete.